achavez14/Employee-Tracker/README.md

 ## Features
 - View all departments, roles and employees
-- Add a department, role or employee
+- Add a department, role and employee
-- Update and employee role
+- Update an employee role
-- Update employee managers
-- View employees by manager
-- View employees by department
-- Delete departments, roles and employees
-- View the total utilized budget of a department
+- Formatted table display
+- Database integration with PostgreSQL
+- Command-Line Interface (CLI)

 ## Installation
 - Clone the repository
 - Install dependencies
 - Set up PstgreSQL database and configure connection in .env file
-- Run the application node server.js
+- Run the application node index.js

 ## Usage
+- Open the terminal or command prompt
-- Start the application by running node server.js
+- Start the application by running node index.js
 - Follow the prompts to view departments, roles and employees, add new entries and update employee roles

 ## Contributing